penuts7644/HadoopPhotonImaging/README.md

 * Optional: Set the noise tolerance (tolerance).
 Default value is '100'.
 * Optional: Enable preprocessing (preprocessing), 'true' or 'false'.
 Default value is 'true'.

+### Our use case ###

+We used 300000 small tiff files of about 650 Kb each.
+We first created a plugin for ImageJ to process these images, which was able to process all the files within 40 minutes on one Intel Core i7 chip.
+The Hadoop version creates a mapper for each input file and is able to process one tenth of all the files, within 40 minutes.
+The cluster had 71 operating 8 core nodes available for this job.

+So why does it take so long process the files on the cluster?
+As said, the files are very small and each file is probably processed within a few seconds.
+If one mapper could receive multiple files, the efficiency could be improved a lot.

 ### Future idea's ###

 * Look into removing Sorting option.
 * User definable, amount of images to be processed by one mapper.
-* Looking into image processing interface's like [HIPI](http://hipi.cs.virginia.edu), which could greatly improve efficiency of storing the image files on the HDFS as well as the creation of the splits/readers, mapping and reducing stage.
+* Looking into a image processing interface's like [HIPI](http://hipi.cs.virginia.edu), which could greatly improve efficiency of storing the image files on the HDFS as well as the creation of the splits/readers, mapping and reducing stage.